code-iai/iai_kinect2/registration_viewer/README.md

 ## Maintainer

-- Thiemo Wiedemeyer <<wiedemeyer@cs.uni-bremen.de>>, University of Bremen, Institute for Artificial Intelligence
+- Thiemo Wiedemeyer <<wiedemeyer@cs.uni-bremen.de>>, University of Bremen, [Institute for Artificial Intelligence](http://ai.uni-bremen.de/)

 ## Description

-This is a simple viewer for the combined color an depth image provided by kinect like depth sensors.
+This is a simple viewer for the combined color an depth image provided by Kinect like depth sensors.

 It just listens to two ROS topics and displays a the color with the overlayed colored depth image or a registered point cloud.